 Summer is typically a wonderful season for outdoor activities and spending additional time with family and friends.
-For some people, these activities include drinking alcoholic beverages.
-In light of the coronavirus pandemic as well as the negative consequences associated with drinking, it is particularly important this summer to take measures to protect your own health and that of your loved ones.
-This includes following the everyday practices recommended by the U.S. Centers for Disease Control and Prevention to reduce the risk of contracting and spreading the coronavirus.
+For some people, these activities include drinking alcohol beverages.
+This summer, take measures to protect your own health and that of your loved ones.

 Swimmers Can Get in Over Their Heads